dirkpetersen/froster/README.md

 Please see more metadata in Froster.allfiles.csv

 ```

-Shortly after a folder has been deleted you need to see what file names you have in the archive.
-For this you simply execute `froster mount` and select the folder you would like to access.
-Froster will mount the bucket location at the folder that was deleted.
-You can see the file and folder names along with their modification dates.
-You can also view the file Froster.allfiles.csv with any editor.
-This file contains the metadata of all files in the folders including the ones that have been tarred up in a .tar archive.
-If you not used DEEP_ARCHIVE or GLACIER as S3 archive tiers, you can also copy individual files or access them with your existing pipelines.
-Use `froster umount` to unmount the folder.
+After a folder has been deleted and you wish to view the file names in the archive, simply execute `froster mount`.
+Then, select the folder you want to access.
+Froster will then mount the bucket location to the folder that was deleted.
+This allows you to see file and folder names, along with their modification dates.
+Additionally, you can view the `Froster.allfiles.csv` file using any editor.
+This particular file contains metadata for all files in the folders, including those archived in a .tar format.
+If you haven't used the DEEP_ARCHIVE or GLACIER S3 archive tiers, you can also copy individual files or access them through your existing pipelines.
+Remember to use froster umount to unmount the folder when done.

 ```
 froster mount
+froster umount
 ```

 After a while you may want to restore the data.
 Again, you forgot the actual folder location and invoke `froster restore` without the folder argument to see the same dialog with a list of achived folders.
 Select a folder and hit "Enter" to restore immediatelty.